 Meanwhile, student demands are as steep as ever.
 Schools need to be low cost, high quality, easy access, and give “cash-value” results.
 A tough job market and competitive global economy have pressed colleges into serving this changing student populace.

 In this setting, online education is fast replacing traditional brick-and-mortar classrooms, providing Christian colleges with a golden opportunity to fuse faith-integrated learning with the flexibility of online education.
-The following Christian colleges and universities are very Christian, educationally solid, and committed to online learning.
+The following Christian online colleges and universities are educationally solid and committed to distance learning.

-The list of online Christian colleges is gathered from multiple sites, including US News & World Report, Forbes, OnlineChristianColleges, Christian Colleges.com, Onlineeducation.net, and Best and Worst Online Degree Providers.
+The list of online Christian universities and colleges is gathered from multiple sites, including US News & World Report, Forbes, OnlineChristianColleges, Christian Colleges.com, Onlineeducation.net, and Best and Worst Online Degree Providers.

 These schools are ranked according to three grading criteria: